Remi Matsuo: Other work

 Matsuo has cited Paul Delvaux and Max Ernst as some of her favorite painters.
 She designs many of the covers to Glim Spanky's releases and much of their merchandise.
 For example, she designed the T-shirt and supervised the zine included in limited editions of their album Looking for the Magic (2018), and designed the fanny pack sold with a limited edition of their single "Story no Saki ni" (2019).
 In 2017, merchandise featuring Matsuo's variation on the Rolling Stones' tongue and lips logo was sold as part of an official collaboration between the English band and Glim Spanky.
 She took the selfie used as the artwork for her band's cover of "Whiskey ga, Osuki Desho" (2022), and designed the logo used in 2024 for the 10th anniversary of their major label debut.
+Matsuo created the lyric video for "Ai ga Michiru Made", Glim Spanky's 2024 collaboration with Love Psychedelico, by creating an illustration of the two bands.

 From October 2015 to January 2017, Matsuo wrote a column on the website FanplusMusic titled "LOVE FAV LIFE".
 The monthly series featured illustrations she drew of her favorite everyday objects.
 Matsuo designed stuffed animals that appear in the 2016 film Hentaida.
 In 2019, she designed the cover art used for the song "Motorcycle Weekender" by the band Glider.
 Matsuo also designed the cover and booklet of Glider's 2020 album Eisei Amūto.